justinfagnani/dom-templating-api-proposal/EXPLAINER.md

-This proposal is designed to support fine-grained DOM updates based on template parts accepting observable values such as Observables or Signals (from the Signals proposal)
+This proposal is designed to support fine-grained DOM updates based on template parts accepting observable values such as Observables or Signals (from the Signals proposal).

 Fine-grained reactivity is a different DOM update model than template re-rendering, but they are compatible.
 A template expression can be written using a combination of observable and non-observable values.
 When the observable values change, the template system reacts to the change directly and schedules a template instance update task.
-When non-observable values change, some external actor will have be notified of the change and re-render the template instance.
+When non-observable values change, some external actor will have to be notified of the change and re-render the template instance.
 A template that only uses observable values will never need to perform a full re-render.